- Reviewed: 13 November 2017, 14:20 NZDT

 Demonstrations in Kuwait take place occasionally and are normally peaceful.
 Protests have sometimes led to violence with police using tear gas and stun grenades to disperse protestors.
 New Zealanders in Kuwait are advised to avoid demonstrations as even those intended to be peaceful have the potential to turn violent.
 We recommend monitoring events through local media and adhering to any instructions issued by the local authorities.

 Unexploded landmines and munitions from the 1991 Gulf War still present a hazard in Kuwait.
-We advise you not to stray off well-used roads and paths as mined areas are often unmarked.
+We advise staying on well-used roads and paths as mined areas are often unmarked.
+People have been injured after touching suspicious unfamiliar objects.

 General travel advice